 By Allison McGreal, Assistant Vice President, PartnerOne Environmental

-The word “environment” has many definitions that have little bearing on environmental insurance so it’s important to understand in the insurance industry, how we typically define environmental risks.
+It’s important to understand in the insurance industry how we typically define environmental risks.
 Environmental underwriters are primarily concerned with factors of, relating to, or associated with the environment; relating to or being concerned with the ecological impact of altering the environment; and, relating to potentially harmful factors originating in the environment .*

 Generally speaking, “pollution” is defined as a substance or condition that contaminates air, water, or soil.
 Pollutants can be artificial substances, such as pesticides and PCBs, or naturally occurring substances, such as oil or carbon dioxide. **

 A risk must be considered environmental to qualify for a combination Commercial General Liability/Contractors Pollution Liability/Professional Liability policy (CGL/CPL/PL).
 The definition of what fits will depend upon the carrier.
 Some carriers have a certain ratio of environmental to non-environmental operations in order to offer the GL or PL.
 Others may include some of the oil and gas industry accounts while others may consider some green energy risks.
 It often depends on the reason the operations are being performed.
 For example, a firm performing core sampling to determine soil stability for a construction projection would typically not be a fit, whereas a driller installing a monitoring well to track contamination would be eligible.
 A consultant who does airborne contaminant testing would fit while a similar consultant testing the structural integrity of pipes or construction materials would not.